antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   The rest of the fields can be provided to introduce some common properties of classes inheriting from it.
 * `additionalData` - can be any JSON-like object (array, dictionary, number, string, ...), it is only used for storing some additional, node-specific data, such as comments etc.
 * `description` - description of the node in markdown format that is displayed in a sidebar node.
+* `isCategory` - defines thether the node is both a category and a node.
+  If set to true, then the `name` of the node is infered from the last text segment in `category` parameter.
+  If any node has a node category in its `category` path then it has to extend from the nearest ancestor category node.
+  Additionally, if a node extends from a category node then it has to be in its subtree.

 Some or all of the properties above (except for `name`) can be derived from existing node types using the `extends` list - check [Node type inheritance](#node-type-inheritance).